Introduction: Sticking Coat for FDM 3D Printer Heating Bed Glass

-For less than 10 € and a short know how training, get a life time lasting solution for heating bed glass sticking.
+For less than 10 € with a little training, get a life time lasting solution for heating bed glass sticking.

 This sticking coat is: